emil-todirascu/emil-todirascu/README.md

 ### Hi, I'm Emil
-I'm currently studying Business & IT at the University of Twente in the Netherlands.
+I'm currently working as a Software Engineer at Nerds & Company in the Netherlands.

 I also work on some side projects which you can find in my repos.